The person at the center of this case

 Start here

-Aleksandra Yuryevna Krylova, a Russian national and third-ranking director of the St. Petersburg-based Internet Research Agency, is wanted by the FBI for allegedly orchestrating a conspiracy to defraud the United States by interfering with federal elections and government functions from 2013 to 2014.
-Operating from Russia, she directed the creation of hundreds of fake online personas using stolen American identities and purchased U.S. server space to reach millions of Americans and influence the 2016 Presidential Election.
-Despite a federal arrest warrant issued in February 2018, Krylova remains at large with known ties to Russia, Qatar, and Indonesia, and investigators seek information about her current whereabouts and ongoing activities.
+Aleksandra Yuryevna Krylova, a Russian national and director of the Internet Research Agency, is wanted by the FBI for her role in a conspiracy to defraud the United States by interfering with federal elections and government functions.
+Operating from St. Petersburg, she allegedly orchestrated the creation of hundreds of fake online personas and purchased U.S. server space to reach American voters and influence the 2016 Presidential Election.
+Krylova traveled to the United States in June 2014 to gather intelligence for future operations and remains a fugitive with a $75,000 reward for information leading to her arrest.

 Try asking